HSF/hsf.github.io/organization/_posts/2021/2021-10-14-coordination.md

 This has changed recently and they are trying to sell it more as a paid for product, not really suitable for our community.

 Can we ask Chris Burr about this - he was keen on this as a solution and presented in the HSF Packaging Group.
-Miniconda provides a lot of add ons, but still refers back to the (to be paid for) Anaconda packages.
+Miniconda provides a lot of addons, but still refers back to the (to be paid for) Anaconda packages.

 Still free for individuals, but unclear situation for non-commercial institutions and labs.